Huddinge IF: Background

-Huddinge Idrottsförening is the municipality's oldest sports club.
-Inspired by the 1912 Summer Olympics in Stockholm, Otto Hellkvist founded the club in the same year.
-For several decades the club had many sections, including bandy, table tennis, cycling, athletics, and skiing.
-Today Huddinge IF is purely a football club and is one of Stockholm's largest with about 1,200 active members and 70 teams.
-Successful clubs in Huddinge that owe their origins as sections within Huddinge IF before breaking away from the parent club include Huddinge IK (ice hockey) and Huddinge BT (tennis).
+Huddinge Idrottsförening is the oldest sports club in the municipality.
+Inspired by the 1912 Summer Olympics in Stockholm, Otto Hellkvist founded the club the same year.
+For several decades, the club had many sections, including bandy, table tennis, cycling, athletics, and skiing.
+Today, Huddinge IF is purely a football club and is one of the largest in Stockholm with about 1,200 active members and 70 teams.
+Successful clubs in Huddinge that originated as sections within Huddinge IF before breaking away from the parent club include Huddinge IK (ice hockey) and Huddinge BT (table tennis).

-Since their foundation Huddinge IF has participated mainly in the middle and lower divisions of the Swedish football league system.
+Since their founding Huddinge IF has participated mainly in the middle and lower divisions of the Swedish football league system.
 The club currently plays in Division 2 Södra Svealand which is the fourth tier of Swedish football.
 They play their home matches at Källbrinks IP in Huddinge.

+At best, they have played in the third tier, 1970 (when it was called division 3), 1989 and 1996 (when it was called division 2), and 2014-15 (when it was called division 1).

+The ladies team of the club played three seasons, 1998–2000, in the second tier, when it was called division 1 (present day Elitettan).
+In 2024, they are in the fourth tier, division 2, after promotion from division 3 in 2023.

 Huddinge IF are affiliated to the Stockholms Fotbollförbund.